Python-GIS-book/site/CONTRIBUTION_GUIDELINES.md

  1. Add your Jupyter notebook under the folder where your content belongs
  2. Name your file in an intuitive manner, and include chapter numbering, e.g. `2-1_intro-to-data-analysis-with-pandas.ipynb`
+ 3. Sync / pair your notebook with MyST Markdown (see [details and how to do it here](#sync-jupyter-notebook-with-myst_markdown))
- 3. Write contents into this notebook as you would do normally.
+ 4. Write contents into this notebook as you would do normally.
 Remember to use [MyST markdown syntax](https://jupyterbook.org/content/myst.html) for enriching the contents with Jupyter Book functionalities.
+ 5. Push the files / changes to the branch you are working on (e.g. `chapter_1` branch)
+    - Remember to push both the Jupyter Notebook and the paired Markdown version of the file

 ### To build local version of the docs:

 Once you have written materials, and you want to see the results **live**, you can build and see the local version of the documentation by:

- 1. Build the docs with `$ make html` (with sphinx-book-theme) or `$ jb build /source`
+ 1. Build the docs with `$ make html` (with sphinx-book-theme)
- 2. You can see the docs under `_build/html` directory
-    - with `sphinx-book-theme` this directory is located in the root of the project
+ 2. You can see the docs under `_build/html` directory located in the root of the project
-    -  with `Jupyter Book` this directory is located in the `source` directory.

 ### To upload the contents to GitHub:

-Once you are happy with the contents, you can upload the contents to GitHub into the `<chapter>` branch (see docs about our [branching workflow below](#ask-for-a-review-by-making-a-pull-request)).
+Once you are happy with the contents, you can upload the contents (both Notebook and Markdown version) to GitHub into the `<chapter>` branch
-The materials should be uploaded in **markdown format**.
-We use Jupytext to convert the notebooks to markdown (and back).
-For making this process as easy as possible, we have a custom command that does all this work for us:

-To push your changes to branch `chapter2`, execute:

- - `$ make upload chapter2`

-The `chapter` branch can be also any other name.
-If a branch with given name does not exist, it will be created before uploading the materials.
+(see docs about our [branching workflow below](#ask-for-a-review-by-making-a-pull-request)).

 **NOTE**: Pushing to `master` branch directly is not allowed (it is restricted), hence when you want to add something to master, you need to do it via Pull Request (PR).